fj0r/nushell/scripts/git.md

 In the most common scenarios, it is even possible to omit the parameter.

 In contrast, the behavior of commands requires fine-tuning to be intuitive.
+(there may still be some unreasonable places that need to be adjusted)

 I tried to tidy part of it, and it is basically usable.
 (The goal is to organize all aliases to where they should go)

+### gs
+Git status and stash.

 ### gb
 About the branch.